adamnorred/rock-paper-scissors/README.md

 # rock-paper-scissors

 Call game() in browser console to start.
-Feed prompt, get feedback in console. test
+Feed prompt, get feedback in console.